 Where appropriate, certain information contained in this AIF updates information derived from the Pickett Mountain Technical Report.
-Any updates to the scientific or technical information derived from such technical report and any other scientific or technical information contained in this AIF were prepared by or under the supervision of Don Hoy, President and Chief Executive Officer of the Corporation.
-Mr. Hoy is a "qualified person" for the purposes of NI 43-101.
+Any updates to the scientific or technical information derived from such technical report and any other scientific or technical information contained in this AIF were prepared by or under the supervision of Don Hoy, Senior Vice President, Exploration and Ron Little, President and Chief Executive Officer of the Corporation, who are both a "qualified person" for the purposes of NI 43-101.